A

 Azithromycin

-Multiple guidelines recommend against using azithromycin as a monoagent or in combination with hydroxychloroquine as part of routine therapy for COVID-19.
+Multiple guidelines recommend against using azithromycin alone or in combination with hydroxychloroquine as part of routine therapy for COVID-19.

 Several large trials indicate that the antiviral agent lopinavir alone or in combination with ritonavir among patients with COVID-19 is an ineffective therapy.
 All major guidelines currently recommend against the use of lopinavir/ritonavir as treatment for COVID-19.

-There are inadequate data to inform guidelines on the Initiation of ACE inhibitor (ACEi) or Angiotensin Receptor Blocker (ARB) therapy among patients hospitalized with COVID-19.
-Patients already on an ACEi or ARB for cardiovascular disease should continue these medication in the absence of other contraindications.
+COVID-19 patients already on an ACEi or ARB for cardiovascular disease should continue these medications in the absence of other contraindications.

 Famotidine